yonsaber/london-decom-membership/README.md

 ## Scheduler

-We are now using `whenever` to schedule rake tasks using cron.
+We are now using a manual cronfile and [supercronic](https://github.com/aptible/supercronic) to schedule rake tasks.

-Locally you don't need to worry about this, if you do want to test out the cron, simply run `whenever --update-crontab --set environment='development'`
+Locally you don't need to worry about this.

+For setting the crontab schedule, you can use [crontab.guru](https://crontab.guru) to help generate the correct timing strings.

-On the server it will automatically run the required command to set up the cron events.
+On the server it will automatically run the required command to set up the cron jobs.

 Currently we have the following scheduled tasks running: